 Visit the CNN Center

-If you are into news, you must visit the CNN main headquarters and take a fifty minute long tour that take you around the building and provides some great behind the scenes.
-This headquarter is where several of the main newsroom and studios of CNN’s channel are located.
+If you are into news, you must visit the CNN main headquarters and take the 50 minute guided tour that takes you through the building and provides a behind the scenes look of what you see on tv.

 Ride the Skyview Ferris Wheel

-The Skyview is a 20 story tall ferris wheel located at the end of the Centennial Olympic Park and at the heart of downtown Atlanta.
+The Skyview is a 20 story tall ferris wheel with a beautiful scenic view of downtown Atlanta, located at the end of the Centennial Olympic Park and at the heart of downtown Atlanta.
 From there you can get a beautiful panoramic view.
 The ride lasts 15 minutes and it goes around four times, so you can take different photos from different angles.

 Enjoy a coke at the World of Coca Cola